mpifr-vlbi/VCAT/docs/imagecube.md

-# The imageCube class
+# The ImageCube class

-The imageCube class to handle data with multiple epochs or frequencies.
+The ImageCube class to handle data with multiple epochs or frequencies.

 ::: vcat.image_cube